desaibhargav/sadhguru/README.md

 2. frontend/app.py -> started UI/UX.

 ## TO DO:
-1. Incorporate scrapped metadata like `likeCount`, `viewCount`, `dislikeCount` etc in addition to semantics in the recommendation pipeline.
+1. Incorporate scrapped metadata like `video_title`, `video_description` etc in addition to semantics in the recommendation pipeline.
+2. Add a preprocessing pipeline for text before connecting it to the recommendation pipeline.
-2. Update README.md (with basic usage, documentation and purpose of the project).
+3. Update README.md (with basic usage, documentation and purpose of the project).
-3. **ADD.
+4. **ADD.
 COMMENTS.
 EVERYWHERE.
 FFS!**